knox-networks/ssi/README.md

 At the moment we make no promise to support anything but the latest version of Rust.
 Current minimum version of rust (MVR): 1.64

 We use the [protofetch](https://github.com/coralogix/protofetch) tool for vendoring Protobuf files for `registry_resolver`.
-Make `protofetch` it is installed on your system before running `(cd registry_resolver; protofetch fetch)`.
+Make sure `protofetch` is installed on your system before running `(cd registry_resolver; protofetch fetch)`.

 One way to get protofetch is to install it from source: `cargo install protofetch`.